Larkinabout/fvtt-custom-dnd5e/README.md

 </details>

 ## Chat Commands
 Enable additonal chat commands to roll an attack, roll damage or request checks and saving throws.
+For a list of available commands, view the **Chat Commands** journal within the **Custom D&D 5e** compendium.

 <details>
     <summary>See Video</summary>